forseti-security/forseti-security/_docs/howto/deploy/gcp-deployment.md

     - Make sure the name conforms to [bucket naming guidelines](https://cloud.google.com/storage/docs/naming).
     - Use the same name for both the Cloud Storage and Compute Engine sections in the template.
-  - `YOUR_SERVICE_ACCOUNT`: The service account you created to read GCP resource data.

 By default, the deployment template retrieves the latest stable branch to set `release version` and `src-path`.
 To get a different release archive, change